 He added that revitalisation, rebuilding and reforming processes at the dumpsite, after completion, would develop Oyo State’s electricity supply chain, if the State partners with a Solar Energy company.

-Salawu further said tapping into the renewable energy potentials of the dumpsite would be good support for the Federal Government’s off-grid power supply in the State.
+Salawu further said tapping into the renewable energy potentials of the dumpsite would be a good support for the Federal Government’s off-grid power supply in the State.
 He added that this will bring in more electricity supply to Oyo State.

 According to him, the decision to tap into the solar and landfill gas, as the end use of the dumpsite is the best decision, because the government does not have to worry itself on the Federal Government’s off-grid supply of electricity, once we partner with a solar energy company.